Uncommon Individual Foundation (UIF) | Evaluated Learning Experience

 June 2019 - Present.

-In the associate/certificate degree category OR in the lower division baccalaureate/associate degree category, 3 semester hours in Information Technology, Informatics, or Information Science (1/23).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Media Arts, Graphic Design, Multimedia Design, or Broadcasting Media (1/23).